docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 ### About

 We use [BATS] (_Bash Automated Testing System_) and additional support libraries.
-[BATS] is very similar to Bash, and one will easily and quickly get an understanding of how tests in a single file are run.
-A [template test file][template-test] provides a minimal working example for newcomers to look at.
+BATS is very similar to Bash, and one can easily and quickly get an understanding of how tests in a single file are run.
+A [test file template][template-test] provides a minimal working example for newcomers to look at.

 ### Structure

-The `test/` directory contains multiple directories, among them the `bats/` directory, which is the [BATS] submodule, as well as the `helper/` directory.
-This one is especially interesting because it contains helper functionality used in almost every test.
-The tests themselves live in `test/tests/`.
+The `test/` directory contains multiple directories.
+Among them is the `bats/` directory (_which is the [BATS] git submodule_) and the `helper/` directory.
+The latter is especially interesting because it contains common support functionality used in almost every test.
+Actual tests are located in `test/tests/`.

-!!! info "WIP: Test Suite Refactoring"
+!!! warning "Test suite undergoing refactoring"

-    We are currently in the process of parallelizing all of our tests.
+    We are currently in the process of restructuring all of our tests.
 Tests will be moved into `test/tests/parallel/` and new tests should be placed there as well.

 ### How Are Tests Run?